 Garcinia Cambogia And Liver Failure

-The thing which changed my mind was a report of a 34 year old male who needed a liver transplant.
+Since Hydroxycut contained many ingredients, this makes it difficult to know which ingredient was responsible.
+That said, there is at least on report of a 34-year-old male who needed a liver transplant.
 He admitted to taking two 80mg capsules of “Swanson Premium Brand Garcinia Cambogia 5:1 Extract.”
 This supplement ONLY contained garcinia cambogia.
-Based on this, I recommend EVERYONE avoid garcinia cambogia supplements

 For those doing their own research, here are some of case reports and review articles I found: